 - 1. Graphical Representation of Data. - 2.
-Measures of Central Tendency (Ungrouped data) with Calculation of Quartiles, Deciles & Percentiles. - 3.
-Measures of Central Tendency (Grouped data) with Calculation of Quartiles, Deciles & Percentiles. - 4.
+Measures of Central Tendency (Ungrouped data) with Calculation of Quartiles, Deciles & Percentiles.

+- 3. Measures of Central Tendency (Grouped data) with Calculation of Quartiles, Deciles & Percentiles. - 4.
 Measures of Dispersion (Ungrouped Data).
-Measures of Dispersion (Grouped Data).

-- 5. Moments, Measures of Skewness & Kurtosis (Ungrouped Data).
+Measures of Dispersion (Grouped Data). - 5.
+Moments, Measures of Skewness & Kurtosis (Ungrouped Data).
 Moments, Measures of Skewness & Kurtosis (Grouped Data). - 6.
 Correlation & Regression Analysis. - 7.
 Application of One Sample t-test.
 Application of Two Sample Fisher's t-test. - 8.
 Chi-Square test of Goodness of Fit.
 Chi-Square test of Independence of Attributes for 2 ×2 contingency table. - 9.
 Analysis of Variance One Way Classification.
 Analysis of Variance Two Way Classification. - 10.
 Selection of random sample using Simple Random Sampling

 S. No Name Author(S) Publisher

 1 Statistical Methods S P Gupta S Chand

-2 Fundamentals of 1 Pearson Education
+2 Fundamentals of S C Gupta and V K Pearson Education

 Mathematical Statistics Kapoor

-Course Code AGR213-18

-Course Title Livestock and Poultry Management

-Type of course Theory & Practical

-LTP 3 0 1

-Credits 400

-Course prerequisite 10+2 (Non Medical or Medical) or Equivalent

-Course objective Main objective of this subject is to familiarize the students about the

-management of live stocks and poultry
+Course Code AGR213 Course Title Livestock and Poultry Management Type of course Theory & Practical LTP 3 0 1 Credits 400 Course prerequisite 10+2 (Non Medical or Medical) or Equivalent Course objective Main objective of this subject is to familiarize the students about the management of live stocks and poultry Course outcomes CO1 Students will learn about the management of live stocks CO2 Students will learn about the management of poultry CO3 Students will learn about prevention (including vaccination schedule) and control of important diseases of liv poultry